microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return an array and a setter function.
+This hook will return an array and a setter function.

 1. array: a list of suggested actions that should be shown to the user
 1. function: a setter function to clear suggested actions.
 The setter function can only be used to clear suggested actions, and it will accept empty array or falsy value only.